salex/vfwcash/README.md

 ## Usage

-I will write wiki documentation on how to set up GnuCash at some point, but for now the vfwcash install command will install a small sqlite3 database in the config directory that only contains a few transactions for the months April through August of 2015.
+I will write wiki documentation on how to set up GnuCash at some point, but for now the vfwcash install command with a --db option will install a small sqlite3 database in the config directory that only contains a few transactions for the months April through August of 2015.
 You don't need GnuCash installed to use the CLI, unless you want to add transactions.

 You must edit the config/config.yml file after it is installed and set the absolute path to the sqlite3 database.

-GunCash's default data format is XML, but there is an option to use sqlite3 in the default download (Postgresql or Mysql if you want to roll your own).
-I use the
+GunCash's default data format is XML, but there is an option to use a sqlite3 database in the default download (Postgresql or Mysql if you want to roll your own).
+I still use the
 XML version because of a built-in backup scheme.
-I then `Save As` to create a sqlite3 copy of the database for reporting.
+Since I'm only concerned with reports a few times a month, I use `Save As` to create a sqlite3 copy of the database for reporting.
-The VFWCash database is read-only so it could use it to point to the primary db, but that brings up single-user problems (GnuCash implementation)
+The VFWCash database is read-only so it could point to the primary db, but that brings up single-user problems (GnuCash implementation)

 Once installed and configured, `vwfcash help` will display: